Hillside letters: History

 A myth that hillside letters were built to identify communities from the air for early pilots who air-dropped mail is untrue.
 The first three mountain monograms built were constructed to end rivalries between different graduating classes at universities.
 Letters have also been erected to celebrate winning teams, to commemorate the building of high schools, in memory of local community members, and as Boy Scout projects.

-What may have been the first hillside letter was built by University of California-Berkeley students was in March 1905.
+What may have been the first hillside letter was built by University of California-Berkeley students in March 1905.
 The letter C was constructed out of concrete and placed on Charter Hill overlooking the UC Berkeley.
 The UC Berkeley classes of 1907 and 1908 proposed this project as a means of ending the rivalry and the unruly physical encounters that had become a part of their annual rush each spring.
 The UC Berkeley yearbook recorded that the two classes would go down in the history of the University as those who sacrificed their class spirit for love of their alma mater.